micro-nova/AmpliPi/TRADEMARKS.md

 - The group does not make a profit;
 - Any charge to attend meetings are to cover the cost of the venue, food and drink only.

-Note that the Universal considerations for all uses, above, still apply, specifically, that you may not use or register the Marks as part of your own trademark, service mark, domain name, company name, trade name, product name or service name.
+Note that the Universal considerations for all uses above still apply, specifically that you may not use or register the Marks as part of your own trademark, service mark, domain name, company name, trade name, product name or service name.

 ## Uses we consider infringing without seeking further permission from us